murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/img2slml_options.rst

     * If set to true, then the function will (1) keep temporary results folder, (2) will print information useful for debugging.

 *options.masks* (optional) **[empty]**
-    * List holding the mask files for input imageSize
+    * List holding the mask files for input images

 *options.save_segmentations* (optional) **[false]**
     * Will save the segmentations to the model file.
 Setting this option to true will create a considerably large file.